cultuurnet/stoplight-docs-authentication/docs/Authentication-methods/Client-access-token.md

 }
 ```

-The URLs for the authentication servers are:
+The possible hosts for the authentication servers are:
 - Testing environment: `https://account-test.uitid.be`
 - Production environment: `https://account.uitid.be`